 As we can notice, the average cost of living in Sweden is quite high, but keep in mind that the salary in this country lets inhabitants pay expenses and set some money aside.

 As we know, Sweden is a broadminded country and welcome people from different parts of the world.
-Internship in Sweden can be a good way in familiarising yourself with Swedish business culture.
-There are many intern programs which enable people to work there, for example, AIESEC, Erasmus, Nordplus – programmes and another different student organizations.
+Internship in Sweden can be a good way of familiarising yourself with Swedish business culture.
+There are many intern programs which enable people to work there, for example, AIESEC, Erasmus, Nordplus – programs and other different student organizations.

 5. Business in Sweden – you can try

 Sweden is a tolerant country which is famed for a high standard of living, so there’s no doubt why people from other countries are willing to set up a business there.
 If we had to answer the question what is the best advice for an American businessperson who is traveling to Sweden on business, we would answer: follow Swedish business customs mentioned in this article, look professional and be prepared for long negotiations, because as ABBA sang – “the winner takes it all… “